If you want to spruce up your yard on the cheap, the best time to buy plants is in September and after.

 Did You Know?

 You may only have to buy annuals once, since many readily self-seed.
-Learn how to identify, and collect, the seeds of annual flowers, vegetables and herbs, so you can save them for next year.
+Learn how to identify, and collect, the seeds of annual flowers, vegetables, and herbs so that you can save them for next year.
 In many cases, you don't even have to collect the seeds.
 Just skip dead-heading your plants, so they go to seed, and they'll take care of planting themselves.

 Trying to keep your gardening costs down?
-Then, buy seeds, instead of plants.
+Then, buy or find free seeds, instead of plants.
 Most seeds germinate quickly, so it doesn't take much longer to grow your garden from seed.
-While you can certainly start your seeds indoors, most flower seeds (and many herb seeds) do just fine when sprinkled out in the garden, and they'll actually acclimate better to your local climate if you do.
-Here's more information about planting seeds, to help you get started:
+While you can certainly start your seeds indoors, most flower seeds (and many herb seeds) do just fine when sprinkled out in the garden, and they'll acclimate better to your local climate if you do.